mbeccuti/Docker_and_Reproducibility/2019-Docker_and_Reproducibility_Torino_cra.md

 <br>

 ### Learning outcomes
-By the end of this course, the participant will be able to:<br>
+By the end of this course, the participant will be able:
-- .......one sentence that clearly states the knowledge or the skill that students should be able to demonstrate, to exhibit...
+- Embed  your own analysis pipelines in a Docker containers using docker file paradigm;
-- ...
+- Use Docker engine to execute containerized applications.
 <br>
 <br>